moredatarequired/bitfield-algebra/README.md

 with some cryptoanalysis when I found myself making too many mistakes while working things out on paper.

-In particular, the idea is to have an operation, such as `y ^= (y << 15) & MASK`, and be able to examine the result symbolically, i.e.
+In particular, the idea is to have an operation, such as `y ^= (y << 3) & MASK`, and be able to examine the result symbolically, for example:

 ```python3
 y, m = BitVector.new("y"), BitVector.new("m")